opiter09/Novelty-Translation/README.md

 NVZ file to people (but not the "OLD_" one, that's a backup).

 NOTE 1: This tool is is only designed for Windows (unless you want to try running the Python yourself, that is).
-For Mac and Linux, I can only point you to WINE (https://www.winehq.org/).
+For Mac and Linux, I can only point you to WINE: https://www.winehq.org/.

 NOTE 2: To determine where an option or "goto" action leads to, look for the "page-uid" section, then find the page marker with the same uid.